donx-sys/image-processing/README.md

 # Hands-On Learning — Digital Image Processing

-Interactive Python tools for learning Digital Image Processing — from pixels to segmentation, hands-on.
+Interactive Python tools for learning Digital Image Processing hands-on.

 Each topic opens in its own window with a manual page explaining the concept underneath.